 So what did I make of Shanghai?
-The first thing that struck me (not literally, fortunately) is that traffic lights are largely advisory.
-At the big intersections, cars and buses stop at red lights.
-At the smaller ones, less so.
+The first thing that struck me (not literally, fortunately) was the traffic.
+Although at big intersections, cars and buses stop at red lights, at the smaller ones, traffic lights seem more advisory.
 And bikes and scooters, which comprise the majority of the traffic, stop for no-one, not even at the major intersections manned by traffic police!
-That said, the traffic lights did have very handy countdown timers, showing you how long before they changed…

 The second thing that struck me was how many electric bicycles and scooters there were.
 I’d say at least 75% were electric, so the traffic was quite quiet and very few people peddled, even on bicycles.
 In keeping with the optional nature of the traffic lights, pavements seemed to be treated as free car/bike/scooter parks in a lot of areas.

-Transport aside, Shanghai is a city of contrasts.
+I found Shanghai to be a city of contrasts (it is not alone in this, by the way).
 There is plenty of very obvious wealth, which is in sharp relief to the everyday lives of most people.
 That said, I saw very little evidence of out-and-out poverty (homelessness, for example).

 Having come from Hong Kong, a very densely populated city, defined and limited by its mountainous geography, Shanghai was flat, having the sort of sprawl I associate with, say, Chicago, where the city can just carry on expanding.
 So while the population is a staggering 25 million, it felt a lot less crowded than Hong Kong and, certainly in the areas I was in, there were far fewer high-rise buildings, the main concentration being over in Pudong, where skyscrapers have multiplied at an astonishing rate in the last 20 years.
 Of the 40 tallest buildings in Shanghai, 37 have been built since the year 2000, and before 1994, there was no building over 170m tall in the city (there are now 83!).